Pylons/pyramid/docs/designdefense.rst

 what will happen in all circumstances.
 But even if given the gift of omniscience for some limited set of circumstances, the framework author almost certainly does not have the double-execution anomaly in mind when coding new features.
-He's thinking of adding a feature, not protecting against problems that might be caused by the 1% multiple execution case.
+They're thinking of adding a feature, not protecting against problems that might be caused by the 1% multiple execution case.
-However, any 1% case may cause 50% of your pain on a project, so it'd be nice if it never occured.
+However, any 1% case may cause 50% of your pain on a project, so it'd be nice if it never occurred.

 Responsible microframeworks actually offer a back-door way around the problem.
-They allow you to disuse decorator based configuration entirely.
+They allow you to disuse decorator-based configuration entirely.
 Instead of requiring you to do the following:

 .. code-block:: python
     :linenos: